kitswas/git-for-all/Chapters/chapter3.md

 When you clone a repository, you get a local repository with the remote repository added as a remote named `origin`.
 You can also add remotes to a local repository.

-Git supports the following operations on remotes:
+git supports the following operations on remotes:

 - `fetch` - Downloads the latest changes from the remote repository.
 - `pull` - Downloads the latest changes from the remote repository and merges them into the current branch.
 It is a combination of `fetch` and `merge`.